 College of Education and Rehabilitation

-O&M specialists work in various professional settings, including public schools, residential schools for students with visual impairments, rehabilitation agencies and Veteran Administration Medical Centers.
-There are excellent employment opportunities in the field of O&M due to a national shortage of these professionals
+O&M specialists work in various professional settings, including public schools, residential schools for students with visual impairments, rehabilitation agencies, and Veteran Administration Medical Centers.
+There are excellent employment opportunities in the field of O&M due to a national shortage of these professionals.

-Master of Science,
+Master of Science Degree

 Certificate Programs in Orientation and Mobility

-For individuals who have completed an academic undergraduate or graduate degree specific to educating individuals with visual impairments, the College of Education and Rehabilitation offers a Certificate program in Orientation and Mobility (COM).
-This Certificate Program includes courses taught on-line, in-person on selected weekends and during the summer and is offered in part-time format in consideration for the demands of working professionals.
+This certificate program includes courses taught online, in-person, on weekends and during the summers.
+It is offered in part-time format in consideration of the demands of working professionals.
 In collaboration, the program director and students design individual programs of studies to better meet the students’ needs.

-For individuals who do not have a background in visual impairment but do have an academic undergraduate or graduate degree, the Certificate Program in O&M (Category 3) offers the above COM program with additional on-line courses to meet the required certification competencies.
-Upon completion of the Certificate Program in O&M (Category 3), students are eligible to sit for the ACVREP certifying exam under Category 3.
+For individuals who do not have a background in visual impairment but do have an academic undergraduate or graduate degree, the certificate program in O&M (Category 3) offers the above COM program with additional online courses to meet the required certification competencies.
+Upon completion of the certificate program in O&M (Category 3), students are eligible to sit for the ACVREP certifying exam under Category 3.
 This program can be completed on a full time or part time basis.

-Completion of all certificate programs prepares participants to apply for professional certification by the Academy for Certification of Vision Rehabilitation and Educational Professionals (ACVREP) and state O&M certification where applicable.
+Successful completion of all certificate programs prepares participants to apply for professional certification by the Academy for Certification of Vision Rehabilitation and Educational Professionals (ACVREP) and state O&M certification where applicable.